Check Out What Whales Are Doing With ASML - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on ASML Holding ASML.
+A whale with a lot of money to spend has taken a noticeably bullish stance on ASML Holding.

+Looking at options history for ASML Holding ASML we detected 13 strange trades.

 What's The Price Target?